 Chair of the Language Committee: Bronis R. de Supinski is the principal investigator and leader of the Exascale Computing Technlogies (ExaCT) project and the co-leader of the Advanced Simulation and Computing (ASC) program’s Application Development Environment and Performance Team (ADEPT) at Lawrence Livermore National Laboratory (LLNL).
 He is also an Adjunct Associate Professor in the Department of Computer Science and Engineering at Texas A&M University.
 Bronis earned his Ph.D. in Computer Science from the University of Virginia in 1998 and he joined LLNL’s Center for Applied Scientific Computing (CASC) in July 1998.
 Currently, his projects include scalable debugging methods, investigations into mechanisms and tools to improve memory performance, applications of data mining techniques to tools for large-scale systems, resiliency techniques, a variety of optimization techniques and tools for MPI and several issues with OpenMP, including its memory model and tool support.
 He pursues the last set of topics as the Chair of the OpenMP Language Committee.
 Throughout his career, Bronis has won several awards, including the prestigious Gordon Bell Prize in 2005 and 2006.

-Webmaster: Richard Friedman Richard is an independent technical writer/editor and web designer, and lives in Oakland, CA. For 3 decades he was a Fortran and systems programmer on the IBM 650, IBM 7094, CDC 6600/7600, Cray 1, Cyber 205, before becoming a full-time technical writer 17 years ago, specializing in compilers and high performance computing.
+Webmaster: Richard Friedman is a freelance technical writer/editor and web designer, and lives in Oakland, CA. For 3 decades he was a Fortran and systems programmer on the IBM 650, IBM 7094, CDC 6600/7600, Cray 1, Cyber 205, before becoming a full-time technical writer 17 years ago at Sun Microsystems, specializing in compilers and high performance computing.
 Visit his website at rchrd.com.